mayankmahajan24/QL/docs/LanguageReference.md

 The loop statements in QL allow us to iteratively call a block of statements in our code.

 #### 5.5.1 `where` loops
-The where loop is a key feature of QL that allows the user to search through a JSON array and execute a set of statemetns for all the JSON array elements (key, value pairs by structure) that match a certain boolean condition.
+The where loop is a key feature of QL that allows the user to search through a JSON array and execute a set of statements for all the JSON array elements (key, value pairs by structure) that match a certain boolean condition.
 For example, consider the following JSON file opened in QL using the `json temp = json("sample.json")` command:
-:

 ```
 {